quilt/etk/doc/src/ch02-lang/ch04-macros/ch03-instruction.md

 # Instruction Macros

-An **instruction macro** is a type of instruction that can expand to an arbitrary number of instructions.
-This is useful for defining routines that are executed many times or routines with expressions that are parameterized.
+An **instruction macro** is a type of macro that can expand to an arbitrary number of instructions.
+This is useful for defining routines that are repeated many times or routines with expressions that are parameterized.

 ## Defining an Instruction Macro